What is shigellosis?

 Since Shigella is passed in feces, the single most important prevention activity is careful hand washing with soap and warm water after using the toilet or changing diapers, and before and after preparing food.
 Avoiding contaminated food and water is also important.
 Avoid having sex for one week after your partner recovers from diarrhea.

-How long can an infected person carry Shigella bacteria?
+How long can an infected person carry and shed Shigella bacteria?

 Most people pass Shigella in their feces for one to two weeks.
 Certain antibiotics may shorten the time Shigella is present in an infected person’s feces.